Ten Steps to Adoption

 7. MEET and VISIT with the Child

 The first meeting with the child is followed by several visits over a few weeks or months.
 If the child lives in another state, the child's agency will work with you to arrange for at least one or two visits.
-Paperwork, such as the Interstate Compact or adoption assistance agreement, is completed.
-You are getting ready to add a new child to your life.
+You will fill out various forms, such as the Interstate Compact or adoption assistance agreement, during this period.

 8. RECEIVE a Placement

 The placement date is when the child comes to live in your home.
 Your agency will visit and work with you for several months in post-placement supervision.
-During this time you file a legal intent to adopt petition.
+During this time, you file a legal intent-to-adopt petition.
+Your agency and social worker will provide suggestions for supporting the child, and all members of your family, during this time.

 9. FINALIZE Your Adoption

-Your child or teenager becomes a legal part of your family when you attend a court session where a judge finalizes your adoption.
-You will receive an amended birth certificate that names you as parents and a certificate of adoption.
+Your child or teenager becomes a legal part of your family when you attend a court session in which a judge finalizes your adoption.
+Some sessions are currently over Zoom.
+You will receive an amended birth certificate that names you as parents and a certificate of adoption after the court session.

 Adoption doesn't end after finalization.
-You will continue to learn about adoptive parenting.
+You will continue to learn about adoptive parenting, which will be different for each family.
 Talk with your child and others about adoption, find support and services for your child's needs, and connect with other adoptive parents.
 And, when you are ready, consider adopting again.